woifes/node-monorepo/packages/alarmhandler/README.md

 # @woifes/alarmhandler

 ## Why?
-The idea of this package is to have a alarm representation like is commoly used in automation.
+The idea of this package is to have a alarm representation like is commonly used in automation.
 This means to have a set of signal which indicate the presence of a certain alarm event.
 In the same way the alarms can be acknowledged.
 The implementation was aimed to be as small as possible.
-The peristance is aimed to be minimal but also to be human readable (no sqlite).
+The persistance is aimed to be minimal but also to be human readable (no sqlite).

 ## Installation
 Package not (yet) published